vinnymac/parrot/README.md

 12. Tab-Based Chatting!
 13. Channel exclusion from global chat.
 14. Sent Message History.
-15. Minified version of the automatic standings board.
+15. Minified version of the automatic standings board, along with a full-size one!
+16. Optional chat encryption with a key of your choice!

 ## Updates